Wbgc728/turbo-doodle/README.md

 Once signed up or signed in you'll see navigation links for the homepage, the dashboard, and the option to log out.

-WHEN I click on the homepage option in the navigation THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created WHEN I click on an existing blog post
+You are then taken to the homepage and presented with existing blog posts that include the post title and the date create with the option to leave a comment

-THEN I am presented with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment
-WHEN I enter a comment and click on the submit button while signed in THEN the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created
-WHEN I click on the dashboard option in the navigation THEN I am taken to the dashboard and presented with any blog posts I have already created and the option to add a new blog post
+When the dashboard is selected as an option in the navigation you are taken to the dashboard and presented with any blog posts you've created and the option to add a new blog post.
-WHEN I click on the button to add a new blog post
-THEN I am prompted to enter both a title and contents for my blog post WHEN I click on the button to create a new blog post THEN the title and contents of my post are saved and I am taken back to an updated dashboard with my new blog post WHEN I click on one of my existing posts in the dashboard THEN I am able to delete or update my post and taken back to an updated dashboard WHEN I click on the logout option in the navigation THEN I am signed out of the site
-WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

 ## LINKS